 - Increased risk of periodontal (gum) disease, tooth decay, and infection for nearby teeth.

-- Bone around the impacted tooth to weaken.
+- Weakened bone around the impacted tooth.

 - Damage and resorption to adjacent teeth.